-The cold season is gone, now we can see the increase in temperatures as February approaches.
-It is late January and early February when we find the first signs of spring in Malaga.
+By the end of January, we can see the increase in temperatures as February approaches.
+In late January and early February in Malaga we can start feeling the imminent arrival of spring.

 One of the first signs that let us know of the imminent arrival of spring is the Almond Blossom.

-Spring in Malaga: What is the weather like in February?
+What is the weather like in Malaga in February?

 While even a good part of the peninsula is covered with a white blanket, autumn changes almost imperceptibly into spring; a spring that begins to take shape at the beginning of February in Malaga.